 Many of these problems are systemic and contingent upon factors outside of a single company’s immediate influence or supply chain.
 These are challenges that cannot be meaningfully solved by one company alone.
 To attempt to do so would be inefficient and likely ineffective, never moving the needle far or fast enough to generate the needed progress.

-What Is Pre-Competitive Collaboration?
+What is Pre-Competitive Collaboration?

 Put simply, pre-competitive collaboration involves two or more companies within the same industry, coming together to address a shared problem or pain point that doesn’t impact direct business competition and is often focused on joint social or environmental impacts.
-These private sector partners might also be joined by community actors such as NGOs, donors or foundations in the target region or value chain.
-Together, they forge new solutions to overcome shared obstacles—unlocking opportunity for the partners, and the ecosystem they all share.
+These private sector partners might also be joined by community actors such as NGOs, donors, or foundations in the target region or value chain.
+Together, they forge new solutions to overcome shared obstacles—unlocking opportunities for the partners, and the ecosystem they all share.

-Pre-competitive collaboration empowers the private sector to meaningfully address systemic challenges by coordinating sustainability efforts, bringing a wider range of perspectives, resources and expertise to the table, and scaling more impactful solutions.
+Pre-competitive collaboration empowers the private sector to meaningfully address systemic challenges by coordinating sustainability efforts, bringing a wider range of perspectives, resources, and expertise to the table, and scaling more impactful solutions.

 The Case for Pre-Competitive Collaboration